JimmyCushnie/JECS/README.md

 # Sensible Unity/C# Configuration

 SUCC is a tool for building game configuration files.
 The API is is simple and easy to use, and the file format it uses is easy for humans to read, write and modify.
-The SUCC file format is based on [PENIS](https://github.com/JimmyCushnie/PENIS), and it has all the lovely formatting options that PENIS does; however, SUCC introduces some fancy tools specific to the C# language which make writing config files even nicer.
+The SUCC file format is based on [PENIS](https://github.com/JimmyCushnie/PENIS), and it has all the lovely formatting options that PENIS does; however, SUCC introduces some fancy tools specific to C# which make writing config files even nicer.
 This makes the SUCC language a superset of PENIS.

 Although SUCC is built for the Unity engine, it should be relatively easy to adapt for any C# project.